Minnow

-Minnow is the common name for a number of species of small freshwater fish, belonging to several genera of the families Cyprinidae and Leuciscidae.
+Minnow is the common name for a number of species of small freshwater fish, belonging to several genera of the family Cyprinidae and in particular the subfamily Leuciscinae.
 They are also known in Ireland as pinkeens.

-Smaller fish in the subfamily Leusciscidae are considered by anglers to be "true" minnows.
+While the common name can refer to a range of taxa, smaller fish in the subfamily Leusciscinae are considered by anglers to be "true" minnows.